mark-watson/Clojure-AI-Book/manuscript/anomaly_detection.md

 Anomaly detection models are used in one very specific class of use cases: when you have many negative (non-anomaly) examples and relatively few positive (anomaly) examples.
 We can refer to this as an unbalanced training set.
 For training we will ignore positive examples, create a model of "how things should be," and hopefully be able to detect anomalies different from the original negative examples.

 If you have a large training set of both negative and positive examples then do not use anomaly detection models.
-If your training examples are balanced then use a classification model as we will see later in the chapter [Deep Learning Using Deeplearning4j](#dl4j).
+If your training examples are balanced then use a classification model as we saw earlier in the chapter [Deep Learning Using Deeplearning4j](#dl4j).

 ## Motivation for Anomaly Detection

-We used the University of Wisconsin cancer data in an earlier chapter on using DeepLearning4J for deep learning.
-Here we use the same data set for anomaly detection.

 When should we use anomaly detection?
 You should use supervised learning algorithms like neural networks and logistic classification when there are roughly equal number of available negative and positive examples in the training data.
-The University of Wisconsin cancer data set is fairly evenly split between negative and positive examples.
+The University of Wisconsin cancer data set is fairly evenly split between negative and positive examples so I artificially fudged it for this example.

 Anomaly detection should be used when you have many negative ("normal") examples and relatively few positive ("anomaly") examples.
 For the example in this chapter we will simulate scarcity of positive ("anomaly") results by preparing the data using the Wisconsin cancer data as follows: